-- If you are planning to register a multi-shareholder company, most likely each founder will need to apply for e-Residency if they do not currently have a digital ID valid in Estonia, Latvia, Lithuania or Belgium.
+- If you are planning to register a multi-shareholder company, most likely each founder will need to apply for e-Residency if they do not currently have a digital ID or mobile ID valid in Estonia, digital ID valid in Latvia or mobile ID valid in Lithuania.
 Read this article to understand why.

 - An OÜ must have a management board, a body to represent and manage the company.
 The management board may have one or several members with full or limited representation rights.
 All members of the board must have a digital ID supported in Estonian e-services in order to register and manage an OÜ online.

 - The required minimum share capital of an OÜ is €0.01 per shareholder.
 Whereas previously, it was possible to defer the share capital payment, as of the 1st of February 2023, you will have to confirm you have made the share capital contribution when registering your company.
 This confirmation will be made by each shareholder when registering the company through the e-Business Register.

 - The minimum nominal value of a share and the smallest shareholding is €0.01

 - In Estonia, one OÜ can do business in multiple fields of activity.
 You do not need to register two separate companies if you wish to be active in more than one field.
 When you register your company, you must indicate the planned principal activity (according to EMTAK code) that you expect to produce the most turnover in the first fiscal year.
 After the first fiscal year, you will need to submit an annual report demonstrating all areas of business activity based on turnover.
 In accordance with your annual report, public information in the Company register will be updated to reflect your highest source of turnover as your main business activity.